junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas makes a terrified, sick sound at the view as if he's about to throw up.

-Dean remembers the basement that night, the look on Cas's face, the despise in his eyes when he said they are all but insects to him.
+Dean remembers the basement that night, the look on Cas's face, the despise in his eyes when he said they are all but ants to him.
 He was about to kneel down before him, his heart thumped in so much agony he couldn't breathe.
-Dean wasn't resentful, no, he was mourning the Cas that was his friend, and this being with the same face was not Cas anymore, because he has said already, "Cas you know is gone."
+Dean wasn't resentful, no, he was mourning the Cas that was his friend was gone, and this being with the same face was not Cas anymore, because he has said so already, "the Castiel you know is gone."
 Then he remembers the blood dripping down Cas's mouth, leviathans twisting his face.
 The floating, bloody trench coat in the water.

 The view shifts to that lakeside, and the only thing in sight, is that damp trench coat, washed up and down by the water.

-Everything is so hard to think, even harder to say it.
+Everything is so hard to see, to think, even harder to say it.
 But he has to tell Cas this.
 "Yes, even with that.
 Hell, who says yours is worse anyway.
 I jump started Apocalypse, that doesn't stop you from saving me, so yeah, no, wouldn't stop me whatsoever."

 *Even if I betrayed you and hurt Sam?* This thought comes through extremely hard, as if it is literally cutting Cas open and tearing him apart again just by thinking it, blood would drip at the edge of the thought.
 But it is also so obvious he never really stops thinking it, never stops beating himself up for it.